FreshVine/Documentation-Site/SETUP.md

 ## Starting up the Node server

 When in testing/development you are likely running `npm start` to get node off to the races.
 Yet this requires the current process in the CLI to not be stopped.
-Instead we will use the node module [forever](https://github.com/foreverjs/forever).
+Instead we will use the node module [forever](https://github.com/foreverjs/forever) which we installed above.

-	forever start -l fv-docs-forever.log -e fv-docs-err.log scripts/server.js
+	forever start -l fv-docs-forever.log -e fv-docs-err.log -a scripts/server.js
 	forever list

+If/When you need to stop the server or restart it.

+	forever restartall